 Created by startup co-founder Dr. Werner Mäntele, this technology has shown in research from 2020 that it has comparable accuracy to the minimally invasive FreeStyle Libre Flash glucose monitor from Abbott Diabetes.

-This Dutch startup is working on a glucose sensor that is placed under the lower eyelid, from where it can wirelessly send glucose measurements directly to a smartphone.
+The Dutch startup known as NovioSense is working on a glucose sensor that is placed under the lower eyelid, from where it can wirelessly send glucose measurements directly to a smartphone.

 The NovioSense device consists of a flexible metal coil just 2 centimeters long that contains nanosensors inside.
 The coil is covered by a protective layer of soft hydrogel, and it could measure constant changes in glucose levels from tear fluid using the same enzyme technology employed in conventional glucose test strips.

-Clinical trial research published in late 2020 shows promising results for the technology and accuracy similar to the FreeStyle Libre, but there are few details and the company’s website has since disappeared.
+Clinical trial research published in late 2020 shows promising results for the technology and accuracy similar to the FreeStyle Libre, but there are few details available beyond that.

-This Silicon Valley-based startup is developing a noninvasive wearable wristwatch called LifeLeaf.
+This Silicon Valley, California-based startup is developing a noninvasive wearable wristwatch called LifeLeaf.
 The company says it can detect blood glucose levels, blood pressure, heart rate, sleep apnea, and more by using sensors already on the market and an additional light sensor to enhance accuracy.